eoxhub-workspaces/credential-manager/README.md

-# edc-my-credentials
+# credential-manager

-Small CRUD app to allow users to manage their own credentials in eurodatacube.
+Small CRUD app to allow users to manage their own credentials.